 |Water Require:||Water well until established|

 We suggest when planting your newly purchased Black Knight Butterfly Bushes that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of Black Knight Butterfly Bushes to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
 The most common cause of plant death after transplanting is planting the new plant to deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
-Bio-tone fertilizer is recommended to be used at planting to provide the much needed mycorrhiza fungus that naturally protects plant roots from diseases and pathogens.
+Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
+We do not recommend using straight topsoil or compost as a back-fill soil.
+More times than not these products will retain entirely to much moisture and will cause the root system to rot.
+Adding compost or topsoil will help the young feeder roots of Black Knight Butterfly Bushes to spread through the loose, nutrient-rich soil.

 How often should I water my Black Knight Butterfly Bushes?

 After backfilling and lightly compacting the 50/50 mix of existing soil and compost give the Black Knight Butterfly Bushes a good deep watering.
 This is not to be rushed.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example, a one-gallon pot would be watered until you count to 5 a three-gallon pot would be 15 and so on.
 Check the plant daily for the first week or so and then every other day thereafter.
 Water using the counting method for the first few weeks.